 The leaves of this plant vary from spineless or full of spines like the classic Ilex aquifolium.

-Holly can be brought into the home, laid on your alter or other sacred place, or taken orally as a Flower Essence to help transform the places in our lives we’re “prickly” and encourages us to soften our reaction to the world if we’ve hardened ourselves to the point of not remembering how to retreat our defences.
-I’ve been there.
-Plants help with this.
-The flower essence in particular can be helpful to transform hatred, anger, or aggressive behaviour that is out of proportion to the life situation.
+Holly can be brought into the home, laid on your alter or other sacred place, or taken orally as a Flower Essence to help transform the places in our lives we’re “prickly”.
+It encourages us to soften our reaction to the world if we’ve built hardened and immovable boundaries.
+Holly flower essence transforms hatred, anger, or aggressive behaviour that is out of proportion to the life situation.
 I’ve used this flower essence successfully on animals (as well as humans) who are resenting the addition of a new member of the family.
-Individuals needing this remedy are often oversensitive and fearful and feel the world is out to get them.
+Individuals needing this remedy are often oversensitive, fearful and feel the world is out to get them.
 Holly can help transform hostility, jealousy, envy, aggression or bitterness.

-Most species of Ilex are high in caffeine, a mind-altering alkaloid that many of us familiarize ourselves with every morning with a cup of coffee.
-However, indigenous cultures traditionally only reserved mind-altering beverages in ceremony, setting a specific intent with which they would call upon the use of herbs that encouraged an expansion of perceptional fields.
+Most species of Ilex are high in caffeine, a mind-altering alkaloid that many of us enjoy every morning with a cup of coffee.

 ‘Deck the halls with boughs of Holly’